 - Hepatitis B has gotten worse when this drug was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop giving this drug to your child without calling your child’s doctor.

 - It is used to treat HIV infection.

 - It is used to treat hepatitis B infection.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child is taking another drug that has the same drug in it.

 - If your child is taking adefovir.

 - If your child is taking any drugs that can raise the chance of kidney problems.
 There are many drugs that can do this.
 Ask the doctor or pharmacist if you are not sure.

-- Bone problems like bone pain, soft bones, and thin bones have happened with this drug.
+- Bone problems like bone pain, soft bones, and thin bones have happened.
 This may lead to broken bones.
-A test may need to be done to check your child’s bones.
-Talk with the doctor.
+Your child may need to have a bone test.

 - Give calcium and vitamin D as you were told by your child’s doctor.